-For questions related to this program or to express input in the school's English Learners program, contact Kyle Hacke at 532-2942.
+For questions related to this program or to express input in the school's English Learners program, contact David Powell at 532-2942.

-Inclusion in Splash
+Inclusion in Splash/Field Day Festivities

-Splash is an incentive field trip to the Taylorville YMCA.
+Splash is an incentive field trip for 8th graders to the Taylorville YMCA.
+6th and 7th grade students will participate in "Field Day" activities.
 To be invited students must meet the following yearly criteria...

 - 1. No More than 2 referrals to the office for any infraction. - 2.
 No Internal Supervision or External Suspension for the school year. - 3.
 No more than 3 unexcused absences in the school year. - 4.
 All school fees paid.
-This includes registration, library, athletic, and any other fees concurred through HJHS.
+This includes registration, library, athletic, and any other fees incurred through HJHS.

-Inclusion in the 8th Grade Dance

-HJHS holds an 8th grade dance at the conclusion of the school year.
+Inclusion in the 8th Grade Dance HJHS holds an 8th grade dance at the conclusion of the school year.
 For an 8th grade student to receive an invitation, they must meet the following criteria...

-- 1. No more than 2 referrals in the second semester of the school year. - 2.
-No Internal Supervision or External Supervision for the second semester of the school year. - 3.
+- 1. No more than 2 referrals in the second semester of the school year. - No Internal Supervision or External Supervision 2. for the second semester of the school year. - 3.
 No more than 3 unexcused absences for the entire school year. - 4.
 All School fees paid.
-This includes registration, library, athletic, and any other fees concurred through HJHS.
+This includes registration, library, athletic, and any other fees incurred through HJHS.